nordern/4chan-media-downloader/README.md

 How to use:

-1. Download the .zip file for this project using the green upper right "Clone or download" button.
+1. Download the .zip file using the green upper right "Clone or download" button.
 2. Download and install Python 3.6.
-3. Extract the .zip, double click 4c-media-downloader.pyw.
+3. Extract the .zip and double click _4c-media-downloader.pyw_.
 4. Paste thread address into the URL field.
 5. Specify a title.
 6. Hit Search (this analyzes the URL, grabs the media file links, and creates a directory in a location based on your specifications).